gvolcy/prime-docker-testnet/testnet/node-10.1.4/README.md

 # Apex prime public testnet relay and tooling

-This docker compose file is starting following containers:
+The `docker-compose-core.yml` file is starting following containers:

 * prime-relay (standalone, prerequisite for dbsync and wallet-api)
 * ogmios (requires prime-relay)